Jorge-sanchez09/todo-app-main/README.md

 - Flexbox
 - CSS Grid
 - JavaScript
+- DragDropTouch library

 ### What I learned

 During this challenge I remembered things about JavaScript Local Storage and Drag and Drop APIs, on which the main functionality of this project depended.
-The tasks sorting using Drag and Drop ended up a little buggy.
-I could have used a JS library for this since I found a few when I was looking for suggestions, but I wanted to give vanilla code a try first and see what I can improve
+The tasks sorting using Drag and Drop ended up a little buggy, later, I discovered that it wasn't working on my phone because drag events are not supported on many mobile devices.
+I found a reliable Drag and Drop polyfill library that adds mobile support, allowing me to enable task sorting on mobile devices as well.
+There was only a minor issue where the dragging task to not remove its .dragging class when touch was released, so I added an additional eventListener for the touchend event as well.

 ```js for the sorting
 todoListEl.addEventListener('dragover', e => {